flyteorg/flyte/rsts/concepts/tasks.rst

 ^^^^^^^

 Flyte exposes an extensible model to express tasks in an execution-independent language.
-It contains first-class task plugins (For example: `Papermill <https://github.com/flyteorg/flytekit/blob/master/plugins/flytekit-papermill/flytekitplugins/papermill/task.py>`__, `Great Expectations <https://github.com/flyteorg/flytekit/blob/master/plugins/flytekit-greatexpectations/flytekitplugins/great_expectations/task.py>`__, and :ref:`more <integrations>`.) that execute the Flyte tasks.
+It contains first-class task plugins (for example: `Papermill <https://github.com/flyteorg/flytekit/blob/master/plugins/flytekit-papermill/flytekitplugins/papermill/task.py>`__, `Great Expectations <https://github.com/flyteorg/flytekit/blob/master/plugins/flytekit-greatexpectations/flytekitplugins/great_expectations/task.py>`__, and :ref:`more <integrations>`.) that execute the Flyte tasks.
-Almost any action can be implemented and introduced into Flyte as a "Plugin", that includes.
+Almost any action can be implemented and introduced into Flyte as a "Plugin", which includes:

 - Tasks that run queries on distributed data warehouses like Redshift, Hive, Snowflake, etc.
 - Tasks that run executions on compute engines like Spark, Flink, AWS Sagemaker, AWS Batch, Kubernetes pods, jobs, etc.